MLH-Fellowship/0.3.1-team-2-gazel/README.md

 ```

 ## Usage
-usiage is pretty simple after installing just do the foolowing commad
+Usage is pretty simple after installing just use the following command.

 ```
 julia> using gazel